Breaking down leveraged and inverse exchange-traded products

 Leveraged and inverse exchange-traded products (ETPs) are considerably different than traditional exchange-traded products.
 They come with unique risks that investors should be aware of before incorporating them into their portfolios.

-Leveraged ETPs are designed to amplify the daily movement of a benchmark.
+Leveraged ETPs are designed to amplify the daily movement of a benchmark or single security.
 Inverse ETPs aim to replicate the daily movement in the opposite direction.
-An inverse ETP might strive to multiply a benchmark’s performance in the opposite direction, making it a leveraged inverse ETP.
+An inverse ETP might strive to multiply a benchmark or single security’s performance in the opposite direction, making it a leveraged inverse ETP.

-When considering the differences between leveraged and inverse ETPs and traditional ETPs, it is important to highlight that leveraged and inverse funds use derivatives and other leveraged strategies to achieve their amplified benchmark-tracking strategies.
-What makes them even more complex?
-The underlying investments—typically futures, swaps, and other derivatives—have expiring lifecycles and must frequently be “rolled forward” or reset as the underlying products expire.
-This means that they have a much shorter and targeted time frame than the benchmarks they track.
+When considering the differences between leveraged and inverse ETPs and traditional ETPs, it is important to highlight that leveraged and inverse funds use derivatives and other leveraged and/or complex strategies to achieve their strategies.

 Investing in leveraged and inverse ETPs

-These ETPs are complex and should be monitored daily, so they are typically not a good choice for novice investors or long-term investors with buy-and-hold strategies.
-While some investors mistakenly believe a leveraged or inverse ETP multiplies the long-term performance of an index (or the inverse of an index), leveraged and inverse ETPs generally only seek to multiply such performance over just one day.
+These ETPs are complex and should be monitored daily, so they are not a good choice for novice investors or long-term investors with buy-and-hold strategies.
+While some investors mistakenly believe a leveraged or inverse ETP multiplies the long-term performance of an index or single-security (or the inverse of an index or single-security), leveraged and inverse ETPs generally only seek to multiply such performance over just one day.
 Significant losses can result if they are not managed properly or held for longer than one day.
-Over the long-term, leveraged and inverse ETPs typically do not perform the same as the multiple or inverse return of their stated benchmark.
+Over the long-term, leveraged and inverse ETPs typically do not perform the same as the multiple or inverse return of their stated benchmark or single-security.

 Pros and cons to consider

-One advantage of leveraged ETPs is that they allow an investor to get more exposure to market movements without investing more money or buying on margin.
+One feature of leveraged ETPs, if monitored carefully, is that they allow an investor to get more exposure to market movements without investing more money.

-However, both leveraged and inverse ETPs have several significant potential downsides to consider, including the risks described above relating to holding leveraged and inverse ETPs for longer than one day, as well as unique risks from added leverage, which can increase volatility and rebalancing.
+However, both leveraged and inverse ETPs have several significant potential downsides to consider, including the risks described above relating to holding leveraged and inverse ETPs for longer than one day, as well as unique risks from added leverage, which generally increase volatility.
 The longer an investor holds an inverse or leveraged ETP, the greater the chance of potential loss given their volatile nature.
 These ETPs may also suffer from lower liquidity.
 Additionally, fees, costs, and taxes tend to be higher because the funds require more frequent trading, which can cut into an investor’s profits.

 Also, ETP investors buy and sell shares of the products on exchanges, as opposed to transacting with the product itself.
 As a result, ETP investors are exposed to the risk, among others, that the market price of an ETP’s shares will not be equivalent to the daily net asset value (NAV) of the ETP’s shares.